dcrapis/oceandao-wiki/Voting.md

 ## Voting Parameters:

-- At proposal deadline (the first day of every month at 23:59 pm GMT), Proposals that meet the “Minimum Proposal Requirements” and “Project Criteria” will be migrated to the OceanDAO Voting Page.
+- At proposal deadline (the first day of every month at 23:59 pm GMT), Proposals that meet the “Project Criteria” will be migrated to the OceanDAO Voting Page.

 - Vote with your OCEAN Tokens.
 1 OCEAN = 1 vote.